sebastian-bechtold/vue-typescript-starterpack/README.md

 ## Motivation

 When I decided to start using Vue.js, it was clear for me from the first moment on that I wanted to use it together with TypeScript.
 I had used TypeScript for a while and was more than convinced by the amazing increase in productivity that TypeScript provides compared to plain JavaScript.
 So, I started to look for a tutorial about how to set up the two to work together.
-I googled for hours and while I found many articles and sample projects on the topic, none of them was fully functional.
+I googled for hours, and while I found many articles and sample projects on the topic, none of them was fully functional in the way that I wanted.
 Sometimes, instructions were written for outdated versions of the involved software packages, sometimes a small but critical step was missing.

 After many hours of googleing, reading, trial and error, I finally had a working project up and running.
 I'm sharing this project here with you in the hope to save you these hours if you're in a similar situation.